Ruskyy/Ruskyy/README.md

 # Rusky
 Your fellow internet husky.<br>
-Im an azure integration specialist.
+Im an azure integration specialist.<br>
 I've worked with multiple clients in all sorts of system integrations.